web-designer-coder/housing-website/README.md

 # 🏡 Property Prices Prediction

-This project is a web-based frontend integrated with a Python backend API that predicts property prices based on user input and housing data.
+This project is a web-based frontend integrated with a Python backend API that predicts property prices in major cities in India based on user input and housing data.
 The application offers a clean, user-friendly interface to input housing features and receive predictions instantly.

 ---
 ## 📊 Dataset Used